sampsyo/dq/README.md

   (Convenient commands are also provided.)
 * Automatically resume transfers when possible.
 * Retry failed downloads up to *N* times.
+* Post-download hooks: run a shell command when a download finishes.
 * Configurable HTTP authentication: set a per-domain username and password so you don't have to enter your details every time.
 * Can run as a daemon, automatically checking for new URLs to fetch in the